research

 These studies look at the pricing of assets in a global setting

 using different risk-return models.
-My PhD dissertation and the
+My PhD thesis and the

-RFS-2003 paper were testing the consumption based asset pricing
+RFS-2003 paper tested the consumption based asset pricing

 model with incomplete markets and consumption heterogeneity.
 The

-risk in the pricing of equity returns across countries.
-My JIFMIM-2000
+second set of projects examined industry risk in the pricing of equity returns across countries.
+My JIFMIM-2000 paper

-with Pavel Fedorov from Morgan Stanley focused solely on the newly
+with Pavel Fedorov from Morgan Stanley focused on the newly emerged Russian market.
+We find that different Russian industires

 industry specific risk across several industries.
 These findings